thesetkehproject/jesi/README.md

 * Social Rest Integrations (Probably Github, Spotify, Fitbit, Twitter, Possibly More)
 * Probably More as i think of it.

+Im thinking this might turn into some sort of super basic CMS for personal websites that has the ability to integrate with many services and be highly extensible via rest endpoints.

 ---

 Im using a lot of git flow at work so im going to use this repo as the test bed for integrating it into personal projects.